Jeppzore/CleancodeLabb1/README.md

-# Inlämningsuppgift 1
 # ASP.NET Web API – Clean Code & SOLID

-Detta projekt är ett refaktorerat ASP.NET Web API för en enkel WebShop.
-Fokus har legat på:
+This project is a refactored ASP.NET Web API for a simple WebShop application.

+The main focus of the refactoring was to apply:

-- Clean Code
+- Clean Code principles
-- SOLID-principerna
+- SOLID principles
 - Repository Pattern
 - Dependency Injection
-- Enhetstester med xUnit och Moq
+- Unit testing with xUnit and Moq

-Projektet är en del av en skoluppgift där målet var att identifiera design- och arkitekturproblem samt åtgärda dessa genom refaktorering.
+The project was created as part of a school assignment with the goal of identifying design and architectural issues and resolving them through refactoring.

 ---

-## Tekniker & verktyg
+## Technologies & Tools

 - ASP.NET Core Web API
 - C#